mozer86/simple_model/ioreference/src/autodoc-construction.md

 ### layers

-  The indices of the Material objects in the materials property of the Building object
+  The indices of the Material objects in the materials property of the SimpleModel object